kiersten-stokes/ibm-personal-collage/index.md

 In addition to the above, I also lived in Florence, Italy for half a year, where I worked as an event coordinator for local wineries.

-As for "where I'm from", I usually claim Chicago, IL as that is where I lived the most time, or Pittsburgh, PA as that is where my family is from (also, go Steelers!).
+As for "where I'm from", I usually claim **Chicago**, as that is where I lived the most time, or **Pittsburgh**, as that is where my family is from (also, go Steelers!).

 ## My Journey into Tech